Disulfiram for Alcohol Use Disorder

 Drug Interactions

-Phenytoin: Disulfiram inhibits phenytoin metabolism, potentially leading to phenytoin toxicity.
-Dose adjustment and monitoring are warranted.
+Phenytoin: Disulfiram inhibits phenytoin metabolism, potentially causing phenytoin toxicity.
+Dose adjustment and monitoring are required.

 The Disulfiram-Ethanol Reaction